Evan Mobley: First All-Defense selection and playoffs (2022–2023)

-On January 21, 2023, Mobley scored a career-high 38 points on 19-of-27 shooting from the field, along with nine rebounds and three assists in a 114–102 win over the Milwaukee Bucks.
+On January 21, 2023, Mobley scored a then career-high 38 points on 19-of-27 shooting from the field, along with nine rebounds and three assists in a 114–102 win over the Milwaukee Bucks.
 He became only the fourth player since 1979, when the 3-point line was adopted, to score at least 38 points without making a free throw or 3-pointer.
 Hakeem Olajuwon, Alex English (twice) and George Gervin are the others.
+On April 17, Mobley finished third in voting for the Defensive Player of the Year.
+On May 9, Mobley was named to the NBA All-Defensive First Team He finished the season as the NBA leader in dunks, with a total of 214.
+Mobley helped the Cavaliers earn the No. 4 seed in the Eastern Conference, securing home-court advantage in the first round and achieving their first 50-win season since 1993 without LeBron James on the roster.